kmiermans/markdown_views/README.md

 # Purpose and value
 I like to use a single big markdown file with all of my notes (work-related, personal, etc.).
 Over time, however, that single file can become unwieldy.
-This project aims at partially solving that, by creating HTML files that only contain a subset of the markdown tagged by a string in the headgins.
+This project aims at partially solving that, by creating HTML files that only contain a subset of the markdown tagged by a string in the headings.

 Some additional reasons for this project:
 - You'd like to send your notes to someone, but not *all* of your notes.